BabitMF/bmf/README.md

-# BMF - Cross-platform, customizable video processing framework with strong GPU acceleration
+# BMF - Cross-platform, multi-language, customizable video processing framework with strong GPU acceleration

-**BMF (Babit Multimedia Framework)** is a cross-platform, customizable multimedia processing framework developed by [**ByteDance**](https://www.bytedance.com/en).
+**BMF (Babit Multimedia Framework)** is a cross-platform, multi-language, customizable multimedia processing framework developed by [**ByteDance**](https://www.bytedance.com/en).
 With over 4 years of testing and improvements, BMF has been tailored to adeptly tackle challenges in our real-world production environments.
-Now it's widely used in ByteDance's video streaming, live transcoding, cloud editing and mobile pre/post processing scenarios.
-More than 2 billion videos are processed by the framework everyday.
+It is currently widely used in ByteDance's video streaming, live transcoding, cloud editing and mobile pre/post processing scenarios.
+More than 2 billion videos are processed by the framework every day.

-Here are some key features:
+Here are some key features of BMF:

-- Cross-Platform Support: Native compatibility with Linux, Windows, and Mac OS, as well as optimization for both x86 and ARM CPUs.
+- **Cross-Platform Support:** Native compatibility with Linux, Windows, and Mac OS, as well as optimization for both x86 and ARM CPUs.

-- Easy to use: BMF provides Python, Go, and C++ APIs, allowing developers the flexibility to code in their favourite languages.
+- **Easy to use:** BMF provides Python, Go, and C++ APIs, allowing developers the flexibility to code in their favourite languages.

-- Customizability: Developers can enhance the framework's features by adding their own modules, thanks to its decoupled architecture.
+- **Customizability:** Developers can enhance the framework's features by adding their own modules independently because of BMF decoupled architecture.

-- High performance: BMF has a powerful scheduler and strong support for heterogeneous acceleration hardware.
+- **High performance:** BMF has a powerful scheduler and strong support for heterogeneous acceleration hardware.
 Moreover, [**NVIDIA**](https://www.nvidia.com/) has been cooperating with us to develop a highly optimized GPU pipeline for video transcoding and AI inference.

-- Efficient data conversion: BMF offers seamless data format conversions across popular frameworks (FFmpeg/Numpy/PyTorch/OpenCV/TensorRT), conversion between hardware devices (CPU/GPU), and color space and pixel format conversion.
+- **Efficient data conversion:** BMF offers seamless data format conversions across popular frameworks (FFmpeg/Numpy/PyTorch/OpenCV/TensorRT), conversion between hardware devices (CPU/GPU), and color space and pixel format conversion.

-Dive deeper into BMF's capabilities on [our website](https://babitmf.github.io/) for more details.
+Dive deeper into BMF's capabilities on our [website](https://babitmf.github.io/) for more details.

 ## Quick Experience
 In this section, we will directly showcase the capabilities of the BMF framework around five dimensions: **Transcode**, **Edit**, **Meeting/Broadcaster**, **GPU acceleration**, and **AI Inference**.
 For all the demos provided below, corresponding implementations and documentation are available on Google Colab, allowing you to experience them intuitively.